-Only our SMaRT Replacement Therapy technology has been granted clearance as a drug to begin Phase 1 human clinical trials by the FDA.
-Clinical trials on our SMaRT Replacement Therapy are expected to take several years to fully complete.
-With except of our Probiora3 product, now in human studies as a cosmetic mouthwash, our other technologies have not been cleared for testing in humans.
-Our diagnostic and therapeutic technologies have not been cleared for marketing by the FDA or foreign regulatory authorities and they will not be able to be commercially distributed in the United States or any international markets until such clearances are obtained.
-Before regulatory approvals can be obtained, our diagnostic and drug technologies will be subject to extensive preclinical and clinical testing.
+Only our SMaRT Replacement TherapyTM technology has been granted clearance to begin Phase 1 human clinical trials by the FDA.
+Clinical trials on our SMaRT Replacement TherapyTM are expected to take several years to fully complete.
+Our other drug technologies have not been cleared for testing in humans.
+Our drug technologies have not been cleared for marketing by the FDA or foreign regulatory authorities and they will not be able to be commercially distributed in the United States or any international markets until such clearances are obtained.
+Before regulatory approvals can be obtained, our drug technologies will be subject to extensive preclinical and clinical testing.
 These processes are lengthy and expensive.
-We cannot assure that such trials will demonstrate the safety or effectiveness of these technologies.
-There is a possibility that our technologies may be found to be unsafe or ineffective or otherwise fail to satisfy regulatory requirements.
+We cannot assure that such trials will demonstrate the safety or effectiveness of our drug technologies.
+There is a possibility that our drug technologies may be found to be unsafe or ineffective or otherwise fail to satisfy regulatory requirements.
 If we are unable to resolve the FDA's concerns, we will not be able to proceed further to obtain regulatory approval for that technology.
-If we fail to maintain regulatory clearance for our SMaRT Replacement Therapy or fail to obtain FDA clearance for our other diagnostic and drug technologies, we may have to cease operations.
+If we fail to maintain regulatory clearance for our SMaRT Replacement TherapyTM or fail to obtain FDA clearance for our other drug technologies, we may have to cease operations.